 Mild or moderate dehydration can be treated by taking in more fluids.
 This may be done through:

-- Small amounts of oral rehydration solution throughout the day.
+- Drinking small amounts of an oral rehydration solution during the day.

-- Plain water or salty liquids like broth for adults.
+- Drinking plain water or salty liquids like broth for adults.

-Some drinks like alcohol and caffeinated drinks should be avoided.
-They can increase fluid loss.
+Drinks with alcohol and caffeine should be avoided.
+They can make the fluid loss worse.

 IV fluids will be needed for severe dehydration.
-It will rapidly replace fluids.
+It will quickly replace fluids.

 Medicine may be given if vomiting or diarrhea are causing severe fluid loss.